 I always knew I wanted to work in theatre, and be around people who make theatre.
 The collective experience of being transported by a story, or having the world unveiled to you in some new way, is a very special kind of buzz, and I wanted to be part of that.

-This would eventually lead to an 11-year career as a theatre publicist.
-I worked with wonderful clients on over 80 incredible productions; the UK & Ireland tour of Wicked, the Olivier Award-winning UK production of In The Heights, and the London Premiere of Carrie The Musical to name a few.
+This led to an 11-year career as a theatre publicist, working with wonderful clients on over 80 incredible productions; the UK & Ireland tour of Wicked, the Olivier Award-winning UK production of In The Heights, and the London Premiere of Carrie The Musical to name a few.

 But over the years, another passion snuck up on me.
 I’ve always owned a camera and enjoyed photography as a hobbyist, and eventually I decided to explore it more seriously.
 I invested in a ‘proper’ camera, enrolled on a course, and was immediately hooked.
-Photography is the perfect combination of science and art, and I fell in love with it as both a technical and creative discipline.
+I love that photography is both science and art, technical and creative.

 I feel very lucky to be able to combine my dual passions of theatre and photography.
 I get to witness, document and interpret another person’s art as it is enters the world, and that's an immense privilege.